2 million stillbirths every year, pandemic might worsen toll

-LONDON (AP) — The World Health Organization, UNICEF and partners said there are about 2 million stillbirths every year, mostly in the developing world, according to the first-ever global estimates published on Thursday.
+LONDON (AP) — The World Health Organization, UNICEF and partners said there are about 2 million stillbirths every year, mostly in the developing world, according to the first-ever global estimates published Thursday.

-The U.N. health agency said that last year three in four stillbirths occurred in sub-Saharan Africa or Southern Asia; it defined a stillbirth as a baby born with no signs of life at 28 weeks of pregnancy or later.
+The U.N. health agency said that last year three of every four stillbirths occurred in sub-Saharan Africa or Southern Asia.
+It defined a stillbirth as a baby born with no signs of life at 28 weeks of pregnancy or later.

 “Every 16 seconds, a mother somewhere will suffer the unspeakable tragedy of stillbirth,” said Henrietta Fore, UNICEF’s executive director.
 She said the majority of stillbirths could be prevented with better monitoring, proper antenatal care and a skilled birth attendant.

-The report warned that the ongoing coronavirus pandemic could worsen the global toll, estimating that a 50% reduction in health services during the pandemic could result in an additional 200,000 stillbirths in the next year in 117 developing countries.
+The report warned that the coronavirus pandemic could worsen the global toll, estimating that a 50% reduction in health services during the pandemic could result in an additional 200,000 stillbirths in the next year in 117 developing countries.

 The WHO noted that more than 40% of stillbirths occur during labour and could be avoided if women were delivering their babies with the help of a trained health worker.
 About half of stillbirths in sub-Saharan Africa and central Asia occur during labour, versus about 6% in Europe, North America, Australia and New Zealand.